richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.ufohastings.com/storage/files/image/2012-11-18/sask-star-phoenix-1974_07-17.png](https://www.ufohastings.com/storage/files/image/2012-11-18/sask-star-phoenix-1974_07-17.png)
 *   [https://www.ufohastings.com/index.php/articles/ufos-are-stalking-and-intercepting-dummy-nuclear-warheads-during-test-flights#note_2](https://www.ufohastings.com/index.php/articles/ufos-are-stalking-and-intercepting-dummy-nuclear-warheads-during-test-flights#note_2)

-Note: This is a remarkable admission by the Army and suggests that while the Air Force continued to rely on conclusions from Project Blue Book to debunk UAP, other elements of
+>**_Note_**: This is a remarkable admission by the Army and suggests that while the Air Force continued to rely on conclusions from Project Blue Book to debunk UAP, other elements of
-USG were tracking and making records of UAP events.
+>USG were tracking and making records of UAP events.